-Senate Bill No. 577 revises Oklahoma's ad valorem tax exemption laws for manufacturing facilities, introducing new requirements for qualifying entities.
-The bill mandates that manufacturing concerns provide specific information to the Oklahoma Tax Commission, which must then share relevant data with the Incentive Evaluation Commission.
-It clarifies definitions and eligibility criteria for manufacturing facilities, including updated investment cost criteria that now encompass capital expenditures for the replacement, refurbishment, repair, or maintenance of machinery or equipment eligible for depreciation under the Internal Revenue Code.
-Additionally, facilities must maintain or increase their base payroll and offer a basic health benefits plan to employees to qualify for the exemption.
+Senate Bill No. 577 amends Oklahoma's ad valorem tax exemption laws for manufacturing facilities, requiring qualifying entities to provide specific information to the Oklahoma Tax Commission, which will share this data with the Incentive Evaluation Commission.
+The bill clarifies definitions and eligibility criteria for manufacturing facilities, including updated investment cost criteria that now encompass capital expenditures for the replacement, refurbishment, repair, or maintenance of existing machinery or equipment, provided they meet certain depreciation standards.
+Additionally, it mandates that facilities maintain or increase their base payroll and offer a basic health benefits plan to employees to qualify for the exemption.

 Statutes affected: Introduced: 68-2902, 68-205